Aggregating and archiving news from both sides of the aisle.

 Preview: Sen. Bob Menendez (D-NJ), chairman of the Senate Foreign Relations Committee, slammed President Joe Biden Thursday for releasing notorious terrorist Viktor Bout in exchange for Brittney Griner.
 Griner, who has a criminal record in the U.S. stemming from a domestic violence incident several years ago, was arrested in Russia back in February on drug charges, ...

-Preview: At least 28 killed, dozens injured as tornadoes hit Missouri and Kentucky...
-(Top headline, 1st story, link) Related stories: Millions without power...
-Apocalyptic 'wall of dust' swallowing Chicago...
-Drudge Report Feed needs your support!
+Preview: MOST UNEMPLOYED SINCE 2017...
+(Top headline, 1st story, link) Drudge Report Feed needs your support!
 Become a Patron

-Preview: PANICKED TRUMP RAGES AT WALMART (Main headline, 1st story, link) Related stories: 'EAT THE TARIFFS' Drudge Report Feed needs your support!
+Preview: TRUMP DUMPS HIS TESLA (Main headline, 3rd story, link) Related stories: AS THE MUSK TURNS!
+RUSSIA OFFERS ASYLUM EPSTEIN 'BOMB' FALLOUT 'NATIONAL SECURITY RISK' Drudge Report Feed needs your support!
 Become a Patron

 Preview: Stay up to date with the Fox News True Crime Newsletter, which brings you the latest cases ripped from the headlines, from crime to courts, legal and scandal.